-The National Institute for Health and Care Excellence (NICE) recommends RFA as the first line of treatment for varicose veins.
-When used in conjunction with UGFS (if required), it has several advantages over alternative treatments, including:
+The National Institute for Health and Care Excellence (NICE) recommends RFA as a first-line treatment for varicose veins.
+When combined with UGFS, it offers several advantages compared to traditional treatments:

-- Less painful and more convenient than endovenous laser ablation (EVLA).
+- It’s less painful and more comfortable than Endovenous Laser Ablation (EVLA).

-Depending on how active your job is, you should be able to return to work straight away after treatment.
+Depending on how active your job is, you may be able to return to work immediately after treatment.

 Driving